betajippity/betajippity.github.io/_posts/2025-05-11-wdas-photoshow.md

 * Chrome 87 or newer, or Edge 87 or newer, on Windows 10 or newer, running on any PC with a compatible DisplayHDR-1000 or higher display (examples: any monitor on [this list](https://www.displayninja.com/hdr-monitor-list/)).
 You may also need to adjust HDR settings in Windows.
 * Chrome 87 or newer on Android 14 or newer, running on devices with an Android Ultra HDR compatible display (examples: Google Pixel 8 generation or newer, Samsung Galaxy S21 generation or newer, OnePlus 12 or newer, and various others).

-On Apple devices without HDR-capable displays, iOS and macOS's [EDR system may still allow HDR imagery to look correct under specific circumstances](https://prolost.com/blog/edr).
+On Apple devices without HDR-capable displays, iOS and macOS's [EDR system may still allow HDR imagery to look correct](https://prolost.com/blog/edr) under specific circumstances.
+<a href="#2025-05-11-photoshow-footnote-1-backlink">↩</a>